 "Hera darling.
 So good of you to finally notice me.
 Your Dad and my Dad thought it would be a good idea for the two of us to get acquainted.
 I love your stunning dress, its the latest "Peeler" fashion dress isn't it?
 All my partners were those to these events.
 Anyway how about it?
 A dance I mean of course."

 Hera was not fooled by the oily charm dripping from this infamous womanizer.
 She answered in a tone of voice Lucas only ever heard from his paternal grandmother,

-"I don't believe a word of it Lucas.
+"I don't believe a word of what you just said Lucas.
 No you can't have a dance.
 Not from me.
 Nothing ever from me.
 Is that clear?"

 Now Lucas was angry.
-No woman ever refuses him anything.
-How dare this spoilt rich girl speak to him...HIM..like that....but then he remember what his father had said that he had to do.
-Any failure on Lucas's part was to be punished the only way it hurts such a reprobate like Lucas.
+No woman ever refused him anything.
+How dare this spoilt rich girl speak to him...HIM..like that....but then he remember what his father had said that he had to marry a Feelgood woman.
+Any failure on Lucas's part was to be punished the only way it could hurt such a reprobate like Lucas.
 He would lose his private jet.
 This was registered in the name of Horan Corporation!
 And Lucas' father was chairman of Horan Corporation.
 So Lucas swallowed his pride to return to the battle of wits with Hera.
 He sounded resigned when he said,

 "Look I know that in the past I have had a few flings.
 But that is all over now.
 I am to be made CEO of Horan City Holdings.
 Time for me to settle down.
-So what do you say, will you help a me reform?
-Please."
+So what do you say, will you help me reform?
+Please just one dance."

 Hera now laughed.
 It had that tinkle in it but with a very hard edge.
 She said in her no nonsense tone of voice,